WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 #### What are the SCRUM ceremonies?

 - *Sprint Backlog Refinement*
-- *Sprint Planning Meeting.*
+- *Sprint Planning Meeting*
-- *Daily Stand-up Meeting.*
+- *Daily Stand-up Meeting*
-- *Sprint Review Meeting.*
+- *Sprint Review Meeting*
-- *Sprint Retrospective Meeting.*
+- *Sprint Retrospective Meeting*

 #### What are the SCRUM artifacts?

-*Scrum Artifacts provide key information that the Scrum Team and the stakeholders need to be aware of for understanding the product under development, the activities being planned, and the activities done in the project. *
+*Scrum Artifacts provide key information that the Scrum Team and the stakeholders need to be aware of for understanding the product under development, the  activities being planned, and the activities done in the project.*

 #### What is the main goal of a retrospective meeting?

-*A Retrospective is a ceremony held at the end of each iteration in an agile project.
+A Retrospective is a ceremony held at the end of each iteration in an agile project.
 The general purpose is to allow the team, as a group, to evaluate its past working cycle.
-In addition, it's an important moment to gather feedback on what went well and what did not.*
+In addition, it's an important moment to gather feedback on what went well and what did not.

 #### Explain, when would you recommend to use the waterfall methodology?